 - Continue to provide tissues to students upon arrival.

-- Permit students to wear a mask or disposable gloves if they choose.
+- Permit students to wear disposable gloves if they choose.

 - Remind students to wash their hands or utilize hand sanitizer upon arrival.

 - Require students to provide a temperature check upon arrival.

 - Require students to complete COVID-19 questionnaire upon arrival.